couchbase/docker/community/couchbase-server/2.2.0/README.md

 * Difficult to achieve with plain vanilla Docker, as there is no native way to allow each container unrestricted access to the internal IPs of containers running on other hosts.
 * There are software networking layers such as [Flannel](https://github.com/coreos/flannel "Flannel") and [Weave](https://github.com/weaveworks/weave "Weave"), but it is beyond the scope of this README to cover how those might be configured.
-* This is not a particularly useful deployment scenario for either testing or production use, so we will simply suggest that you not try this.
+* This is not a particularly useful deployment scenario for either testing or production use, you are better off checking out the various [cloud hosting scenarios](https://github.com/couchbase/docker/wiki#container-specific-cloud-hosting-platforms) available.

+## Cloud environments

+Although it is beyond the scope of this README, there is a [github wiki](https://github.com/couchbase/docker/wiki#container-specific-cloud-hosting-platforms) that contains guidance and instructions on how to run Couchbase Server Docker containers in various cloud environments.

 # Licensing